YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 Methods should not be used to display computed data, since the return value of the method, unlike computed props, is not cached, potentially generating a performance impact on your application if misused.

 As mentioned, computed props are best used when reacting to data updates or for composing complicated expressions in your template.
-Computed properties also help increase the readability of your Vue component’s template and logic.
+Computed properties also help increase the readability of your Vue component's template and logic.

-However, in many cases, using computed props can be overkill, such as when you only want to watch a specific data’s nested property rather than the whole data object.
+However, in many cases, using computed props can be overkill, such as when you only want to watch a specific data's nested property rather than the whole data object.
 Or when you need to listen and perform an action upon any changes of a data property or a specific property key nested inside a data property object, and then perform an action.
 In this case, data watchers should be used.

 ## Ch 03.
 Vite and Vue Devtools